1705 High House Road, Cary, NC 27513

 NO – you do not need to have a referral to have an exam and consultation for lip/tongue tie revision.
-However, we strongly recommend that you eventuallyt have a team of professionals to help with alieving symptoms- we are able to help you find an appropriate team that will help you.
+However, we strongly recommend that you eventually have a team of professionals to help with relieving symptoms- we are able to help you find an appropriate team that will help you.
 Dr. Ray will complete your consultation, and ask you about your medical providers and other professionals who may be involved in addressing your concerns – this can include pediatricians, lactation consultants (IBCLC), speech therapist, chiropractor, etc.

 SO HOW DO I DECIDE?

 The decision to get a TT or LT revision is based solely on the decision of the parent(s).
 Every parent wants to make the “right” choice.
 But, the answer will vary depending on what symptoms are present, and what the parent hopes to achieve with a revision.
 Dr. Ray will help parents to make an informed decision, and to understand what expectations are supported by science, and what expectations are more anecdotal in nature.
 In either case, Dr. Ray invites parents to ask questions so that everyone is on the same page when it comes to expectations before, during, and after surgery.

 However, there is not always peer-reviewed scientific literature to back up these claims.
 In these situations, Dr. Ray will ask parents if they’ve tried other reasonable treatment options, and also determine what the expectations of the parent are after revision.
 Parents must weigh the possible benefits (increased tongue mobility, easier breastfeeding, resolution of speech problems) with the costs of having a revision (discomfort/pain management for infants, frequent stretching sessions, even in the middle of the night, adjustment period for breastfeeding where transfer and pain may actually worsen before getting better).